 Some people must have their pancreas removed because of disorders such as chronic pancreatitis Chronic Pancreatitis Chronic pancreatitis is long-standing inflammation of the pancreas that results in irreversible deterioration of the structure and function of the pancreas.
 Alcohol use and cigarette smoking... read more .
-Such people will then become diabetic even if they were not diabetic previously.
+Such people will then develop diabetes even if they did not have diabetes previously.
 After the pancreas is removed, doctors can sometimes harvest the islet cells from the person’s own pancreas.
 These islet cells can then be transplanted back into the person’s body (autologous transplantation).
 Because the cells are the person’s own, immunosuppressants are not needed.

 Rejection may occur.
-Doctors detect it by measuring levels of sugar (glucose) and a protein called hemoglobin A1C in the blood (as for diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more ).
+Doctors detect it by measuring levels of digestive enzymes that are made in the pancreas enzymes and as well as sugar (glucose) and a protein called hemoglobin A1C in the blood (as for diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
+Symptoms of diabetes may... read more ).